-- a. appraise and explain the small and medium-sized enterprise financing problem; - b. appraise and evaluate the various methods of financing available to small and medium-sized enterprises, and explain the nature and role of assurance for small and medium-sized companies in raising such finance; and - c. assess and explain the characteristics of sources of equity for smaller companies and the financial institutions operating in these markets (for example, venture capital and private equity).
+- a. appraise and explain the small and medium-sized enterprise financing problem; - appraise and evaluate the various methods of financing available to small and medium-sized enterprises, and explain the nature and role of assurance for small and medium-sized companies in raising such finance; - c. assess and explain the characteristics of sources of equity for smaller companies and the financial institutions operating in these markets (for example, venture capital and private equity); and - d.
+Assess and explain the opportunities and challenges for small and medium-sized companies from implementing sustainability policies.